 Unconscious bias training is incorporated into almost everything we do here at MIX.
 Our training ranges from foundation level through to advanced.
 We do everything from 20-minute animated courses to full day conferences on Unconscious Bias.
 We have developed Unconscious Bias training for the world’s largest brands, including Microsoft, Nissan and Diageo.

 Suitable for senior executives and people managers, this helps leaders to appreciate the solid business case for a more collaborative and inclusive style of leadership.
 As a leader you can have a significant impact on the culture of inclusion and belonging within your organisation.
 This training tackles the often-elusive topic of inclusion and puts it into practical, everyday actions that you can take to help your team feel valued and able to perform to their potential.

 It’s well publicised that companies across the globe are increasingly having to work harder to ensure they have a pipeline of women to senior level.
 In the UK, the requirement on businesses over 250 employees to release their Gender Pay Gap has further highlighted the challenge.

 Through case studies and using respected research, we highlight the best practice of both men and women and the organisations they operate within.

-Crucially, this is not a speech about how to fix the women, or blame the men.
+Crucially, this is not training to fix the women, or blame the men.
 It’s about leveraging differences for the benefit of all.
 This session can be tailored to be women-only, or suitable for all in leadership positions

 We could not have wished for a better start to launch our external speaker series for our female network.